 - Leaving dressings, butter or gravy off your meal and serving them on a different dish or saucer

 - Using less oil when cooking

 - Reducing the amount of meat in your meal

-- Adding more vegetables (you can offer to pay for this, but usually restaurants offer more vegetables happily without charging you anything)
+- Adding more vegetables instead of rice or buttered potatoes (you can offer to pay for this, but usually restaurants offer more vegetables happily without charging you anything)